apache/causeway-site/content/components/objectstores/jdo/datanucleus-and-maven.md

 * New releases of DataNucleus plugins in the Maven central repo can cause versioning problems.

+  (This is no longer an issue for in Isis 1.4.0).

 We have workarounds for both.

 ## Workaround for path limits: Configuring the `persistence.xml` file